pbinkley/rcb-manual/sections/14-conclusion.md

 mark is passed.
 In photo-offset quotations the minimum is sometimes 50, sometimes 100; in mimeograph, it is 50; and in hectograph it is 10.
 In photostat and microphotography the minimum edition is one copy.
-Running costs for 100 copies, stated as percentages of the first cost in minimum edition, stand as follows:&nbsp;{%- include columnbreak.html canvas=354 col=2 -%}&nbsp;
+Running costs for 100 copies, stated as percentages of the first cost in minimum edition, stand as follows: {% include columnbreak.html canvas=354 col=2 %}

 TABLE XLIX